cruix89/cruix-music-archiver/README.md

     `docker exec youtube-dl bash -c 'echo "URL" >> ./artists.txt'`

     It is recommended to use the UCID-based URLs, they look like: `music.youtube.com/channel/UC2DXTFA6ACS0Qb9QtFlAVDg`, as the other ones might get changed.
-    You find the UCID-based URL by going to a video and clicking on the uploader.
+    You find the UCID-based URL by going to a music and copy from bar.

 * **pre-execution.sh**